2001. április 16-18. között tartják Szöulban (Dél-Korea) a Koreai Atomfórum

 Mr. CSERHÁTI, András

-former PSR team leader, head of technical department at NPP Paks, Hungary,
+former PSR team leader, head of technical department

 vice president of the Hungarian Nuclear Society